nutso/redmine-plugin-recurring-tasks/README.md

 * All recurrence schedules can be set to recur on a fixed or flexible schedule.
   * Fixed: recurs whether the previous task completed or not
   * Flexible: recurs only if the previous task was complete

-Released under GPLv2 in accordance with Redmine licensing.

 ## Installation